buraksakmak27-cpu/Neural-Fluidity-Kernel/README.md

 *Note: If no CUDA GPU or compiler tools are detected in the environment, the module automatically catches the exception and falls back to PyTorch-native execution on CPU/GPU without interruption.*

+## Why I built this
+I was frustrated with standard PyTorch `nn.Linear` performance in high-dimensional settings, so I dug into CUDA to optimize the weight modulation process myself.
+This kernel is the result of that experimentation and I am sharing it to foster discussion on custom kernel optimization.

 ## Contact & Collaboration
 For business inquiries, research collaborations, or technical questions:
 📧 **neuralfluidity.dev@gmail.com**